-Dr. John Hunter47, a nationally and internationally renowned clinical psychologist in the area of juvenile sexual offending, has created typologies which put youth into three different categories: (1) Juvenile Onset, Non-Paraphilic; (2) Early Juvenile Onset, Paraphilic; and (3) Life Course Persistent.
+Dr. John Hunter, a nationally and internationally renowned clinical psychologist in the area of juvenile sexual offending, has created typologies which put youth into three different categories: (1) Juvenile Onset, Non-Paraphilic; (2) Early Juvenile Onset, Paraphilic; and (3) Life Course Persistent.
 The first category is made up of the majority of juveniles who are participating in transient sexual offending due to risk factors in their life.
 The second category is made up a small group of juveniles who are developing pedophilic interests and the third category is also made up of a small percentage of juveniles whose sexual offending is likely tied to larger conduct related problems.

 Juveniles involved in the criminal justice system, including youths who have sexually offended, often experience factors in their life that disrupt typical brain development, leading to their delinquent behavior.
 These can include: substance abuse, abuse and dependence; and family and social disruptions; chronic stress and abuse, and chronic fear and hunger.
 This further supports the assertion that a "one size fits all" approach to dealing with youths who have sexually offended is ineffective.
 These factors are, however, encouraging in that they are often situational and can be changed with appropriate interventions, especially in light of the fact that juvenile brain development is ongoing and can be appropriately modified.
 Finally, the most promising difference about juveniles that can assist in their development, and also underlines the need for a separate sex offender system for juveniles is how sensitive juveniles are to rewards as opposed to punishment.
+The property of the fact that juveniles are to rewards as opposed to punishment.